lzabrocki/matching_env_epi/2.scripts/4_propensity_score_matching.md

 </div>

 The output of the matching procedure indicates us the method (1:1 nearest neighbor matching without replacement) and the distance (propensity score) we used.
-It also tells us how many treated units were matched: 120 (2 treated units were not matched).
+It also tells us how many units were matched: 240 (2 treated units were not matched).
 We assess how covariates balance has improved by comparing the distribution of propensity scores before and after matching:

 <div class="layout-chunk" data-layout="l-body-outset">
 <details>